-- 4. The fuel rail, injectors, bypass T-fitting must be OM.
+- 4. running only the original weather cap can be plugged into the ECU diagnostic port.
+The high voltage spark plugs wires are free.
+The starter relay is free, but must be mounted in the original position.
+The rectifier/voltage regulator in the battery charging system may be replaced by any rectifier/voltage regulator which can fit the original mounting plate. - 5.
+The fuel rail, injectors, bypass T-fitting must be OM.
 The fuel pressure regulator must be single, OM and working.
-Use of any additional equipment that can affect the fuel system performance is illegal. - 5.
-The engine cowlings are free but the overall shape of the top cowling must be the same as original one, there will be no connection between engine top cowling and power-head. - No air-box allowed.
-Mercury logo is not compulsory and the engine cowling color and graphics are free - 6.
-Cylinder block (block, heads, exhaust cover, all inner mechanical parts) must be OM by Mercury Marine.
+Use of any additional equipment that can affect the fuel system performance is illegal. - 6.
+The engine cowlings are free but the overall shape of the top cowling must be the same as original one, there will be no connection between engine top cowling and power-head.

+No air-box allowed.
+Mercury logo is not compulsory and the engine cowling color and graphics are free

+7. Cylinder block (block, heads, exhaust cover, all inner mechanical parts) must be OM by Mercury Marine.
 The 822230A47 cylinder block can also be used, and it must be in compliance with the dimensions specified in the F1/00496 homologation sheet.
 No spacer allowed between cylinders block and exhaust cover.
 Sleeves, connecting rods are free, but in compliance with the homologation dimensions.
 Pistons are free but with the same number of piston rings and in compliance with homologation dimensions.